kabaothao/Workout-Tracker/README.md

 - The app was deployed on a walkthrough video that demonstrates its functionality.
 - Dependencies:
-- Express
-- Inquirer
-- Mysql2
-- Sequelize
-- Express-session
+- Express.js
-- Connect-session-sequelize
+- Dotenv
-- Express-handlebars
+- Mongoose
-- Bcrypt-package
+- Morgan

 ## Usage